 2. What personal data do we collect and how?

 By personal data, we refer to any information about a person from which that person can be identified.
-This does not include data for which the identity has been deleted (anonymous data).
+This does not include data for which the identity has been erased (known as anonymous data).

-The personal data we collect varies depending on our relationship with you, the purpose of the collection and the product or service we are providing to you.
-Please see the section(s) below that best describes our relationship with you for further details of the personal data that we collect.
+The personal data we collect varies depending on our relationship with you; the purpose of the collection; and the product or service we are providing to you.

-Some of this data is collected via cookies and similar tracking technologies - see our Cookie Statement for further details on this.
+Some of your personal data is also collected via cookies and similar tracking technologies - see our Cookie Statement for further details on this.

 Visitors to our websites and users of our apps and services

 We, or third parties on our behalf, may collect and use information about you such as the following: